-- Inadequate academic progress as determined by the SPC.
-These include, but are not limited to, receiving a numeric score less than 70% in any course, a failing grade during clinical rotations, or a grade of NCR in a required CR/NCR course. - A cumulative percentage score of less than 70%. - Failing to pass APMLE Part 1 upon the second attempt at this examination. - Failing to pass APMLE Part 2 (including CSPE) on the second attempt at the examination.
+Inadequate academic progress as determined by the SPC.
+These include, but are not limited to, receiving a numeric score less than 70% in any course, a failing grade during clinical rotations, or a grade of NCR in a required CR/NCR course.

-- When directed to repeat a year for academic reasons. - Failure to perform in a professional manner. - Serious deficiencies in ethical or personal conduct.
+- A cumulative percentage score of less than 70%. - Being subject to remake two or more times in an academic year - Failing to pass APMLE Part 1 examination. - Failing to pass APMLE Part 2 (including CSPE) examination. - When directed to repeat a year for academic reasons. - Failure to perform in a professional manner. - Serious deficiencies in ethical or personal conduct.

 When a student is placed on probation, they will be notified in writing and the reasons will be stated.
-Notification will be sent by Email, Secured Portal, Certified Mail or hand-delivered and acknowledged by signatures of the student and the Dean.
+Notification will be sent by Email, Secured Portal, Certified Mail or hand-delivered and acknowledged by signatures of the student and the Dean, or Dean's designee.
 Copies of the letter will be placed in the student's permanent file and distributed to the Chair of the SPC and the student's faculty mentor.
-The (SPC) will consider when the terms of the academic probation have been satisfied and recommend to the appropriate College Dean that probation can be rescinded.
+The (SPC) will consider when the terms of the academic probation have been satisfied and recommend to the appropriate College Dean, or Dean's designee, that probation can be rescinded.